TeslaGov/ngx-http-auth-jwt-module/README.md

 ## Algorithms

 The default algorithm is `HS256`, for symmetric key validation.
 When using one of the `HS*` algorithms, the value for `auth_jwt_key` should be specified in binhex format.
-It is recommended to use at least 256 bits of data (32 pairs of hex characters or 64 characters in total) as in the example above.
+It is recommended to use at least 256 bits of data (32 pairs of hex characters or 64 characters in total).
 Note that using more than 512 bits will not increase the security.
 For key guidelines please see [NIST Special Publication 800-107 Recommendation for Applications Using Approved Hash Algorithms](https://csrc.nist.gov/publications/detail/sp/800-107/rev-1/final), Section 5.3.2 The HMAC Key.

 ### Additional Supported Algorithms